1. These Terms apply to your use of the Service (as that term is defined below). By accessing and using the Service:

-2. Fees are charged to your credit card in advance on a monthly basis and are non-refundable.
+2. Fees are charged to your credit card in advance on a monthly or yearly basis and are non-refundable.

 3. Fees are exclusive of all taxes and you indemnify and hold us harmless against any claims by any tax authority for any underpayment of any tax or levy, and any penalties and/or interest.

 a.
 In accordance with the payment terms set out on our pricing page on the Website; and